cody-s-lee/receipt-processor/README.md

 ## Build and Deploy

+_Based on awesome-compose's `nginx-golang`_

 The compose file defines an application with two services `proxy` and `backend`.
 When deploying the application, docker compose maps port 80 of the frontend service container to the same port of the host as specified in the file.
 Make sure port 80 on the host is not already in use.

 ## Deploy with docker compose

 ```
-$ docker compose up -d
+λ docker compose up -d
-Creating network "nginx-golang_default" with the default driver
-Building backend
-Step 1/7 : FROM golang:1.13 AS build
-1.13: Pulling from library/golang
 ...
-Successfully built 4b24f27138cc
-Successfully tagged nginx-golang_proxy:latest
-Creating nginx-golang_backend_1 ... done
-Creating nginx-golang_proxy_1 ... done
+[+] Running 3/3
+ ✔ Network receipt-processor_default      Created                                                                0.0s
+ ✔ Container receipt-processor-backend-1  Started                                                                0.2s
+ ✔ Container receipt-processor-proxy-1    Started                                                                0.3s
 ```

 ## Expected result